piotrmgitman/angular-modulr/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-Tests are currently not updated.
+Tests are currently not updated, however you can run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Tests are currently not updated, however you can run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 Before running the tests make sure you are serving the app via `ng serve`.
-Tests are currently not updated.